 - Often the early booking prices or weekend travel specials or other deals are a better deal than the senior discount.

 - Dealing with the red tape necessary to get a pass might not make it worth your time.
-Some countries want you to be a national resident with a local address to which they mail the card once it’s purchased.
+Some countries want you to be a national resident with a local address to which they mail the senior card once it’s purchased.
 Others require specific documents like paperwork showing that you’re a pensioner.

 European Senior Discounts on Train Travel by Country

 We haven’t yet been able to cover senior travel in Albania, Belarus, Georgia, Greece, Ireland, Kosovo, Latvia, Moldova, Romania, Russia, Serbia, or Ukraine.
 Soon, we hope.

 Most of the senior discount cards discussed below must be purchased annually and entitle you to discounts throughout the year.

 There are no trains in Andorra.